sfepy/sfepy/doc/developer_guide.rst

 ^^^^^^^^^^^^^^^^^^

 This is just a very basic introduction to the topic of new term implementation.
-Do not hesitate to ask the `sfepy-devel mailing list
-<http://groups.google.com/group/sfepy-devel>`_, and look at the source code of
-the already implemented terms.
+Do not hesitate to ask the `SfePy mailing list`_, and look at the source code of the already implemented terms.

 How To Make a Release
 ---------------------